ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Introduction

-Gemmini\cite{gemmini} designs a flexible PE structure that supports both OS and WS dataflows while the shape of the systolic array remains fixed.
-Planaria\cite{Planaria} is a recent work that can change the systolic array shape under WS dataflow.
-However, Planaria only supports coarse-grained reshaping, which only includes 5 logical shapes.
-Moreover, Planaria does not support other dataflows such as OS and IS.
-The limited configurations make Planaria inefficient in matching diverse DNN workloads.
-Therefore, it is necessary to develop a new systolic array architecture that supports fine-grained reshaping and multiple dataflows with low design costs.
+Recent studies have proposed flexible systolic array architectures to accommodate various DNN models.
+Unfortunately, prior works are still far from achieving this goal.
+Gemmini\cite{gemmini} designs a flexible PE structure that supports both Output Stationary (OS) and Weight Stationary (WS) dataflows while the shape of the systolic array remains fixed.
+Planaria\cite{Planaria} enables coarse-grained reshaping of the systolic array to five different logical shapes under WS dataflow.
+Similarly, DyNNamic\cite{hanson2022dynnamic} can reshape the systolic array to various logical shapes under OS dataflow.
+However, both Planaria and DyNNamic only support a specific dataflow, which limits their efficiency in accommodating diverse DNN workloads.
+SARA\cite{SARA} is a recent work that allows for reconfiguration of both the systolic array shape and the dataflow.
+However, the dense dedicated links and multi-port buffer components of SARA incur significant overhead in terms of area and energy.
+Therefore, it is necessary to develop a flexible systolic array architecture that supports fine-grained reshaping and multiple dataflows, accommodating various DNN models while maintaining low design overhead.

-In this paper, we present a flexible and lightweight systolic array architecture named ReDas that supports fine-grained reshaping and multiple dataflows.
-ReDas can dynamically reshape to total 129 different logical shapes and 3 dataflows for a 128 $\times$ 128 PE array.
-To achieve this, we first construct a reconfigurable roundabout data path using only the short connections between neighbor PEs.
-The roundabout data path enables the data movement along 2 dimensions.
+In this paper, we present ReDas, a flexible and lightweight systolic array architecture that supports fine-grained reshaping and multiple dataflows.
+ReDas can dynamically reshape to up to 129 different logical shapes and 3 dataflows for a 128 $\times$ 128 PE array.
+To achieve this, we first propose reconfigurable roundabout data paths, which achieve fine-grained reshaping using only short connections between adjacent PEs and enable the data movement along two dimensions.
 Second, we design the microarchitecture of the PE and multi-mode data buffer.
-The PE structure introduces additional data bypassing and flexible data switching, which allow each PE to work at arbitrary dataflows and deal with the data from 4 directions.
-The multi-mode buffer supports fine-grained re-allocation of the on-chip memory resources to adapt to the requirement of dataflows.
+The PE structure introduces additional data bypassing and flexible data switching, which allow each PE to work at arbitrary dataflows and deal with the data from four directions.
+The multi-mode buffer supports fine-grained re-allocation of the on-chip memory resources to adapt to the requirement of different dataflows.
+Finally, to maximize the benefits of ReDas, we propose a mapping strategy that allows ReDas to adapt to various DNN models in a layer-by-layer manner.
+We have developed an elaborate analytical model to estimate the performance of ReDas under specific configurations.
+This analytical model takes into account additional constraints such as on-chip buffer capacity, off-chip bandwidth, as well as the ping-pong work mode.
+By considering these factors, we can more accurately identify the appropriate logical shape and dataflow for ReDas, ensuring efficient and effective utilization of the architecture.

-Third, we propose an analytical model for ReDas to adapt various DNN models layer by layer, by identifying the optimal logical shape and dataflow.
-The experiments on eight DNN models of MLPerf demonstrate that ReDas outperforms state-of-the-art accelerators with on average of 3.09x speedup and 3.16x higher PE utilization.